phieulong/markdown-cv/index.md

 ### AiPricing

 I and my co-worker collected data from websites that offer AI services or rent GPUs for deploying AI models.
 Additionally, I researched how to calculate the number of tokens processed and generated within a specific time frame by a GPU and a pre-trained model.
 Based on this, we built a price comparison website for running or training models from various providers.
 We used the Elixir programming language for development and Fly.io to deploy.

+### Convert model

+I have converted pytorch model to onnx which one can run in client instead of server.

 <!-- ### Footer